sindresorhus/Settings/readme.md

 As with any `NSWindowController`, call `NSWindowController#close()` to close the preferences window.

+## Recommendation

+The easiest way to layout your user interface within each panel is to use an `NSGridView` (macOS 10.12+), [documentation](https://developer.apple.com/documentation/appkit/nsgridview).
+You can see how it's implemented via Interface Builder in the example files.

 ## Known issues

 ### The preferences window doesn't show